dcunited001/dcunited001.github.io/_posts/2017-02-21-civil-disobedience-and-operational-strategy-in-information-warfare.md

 solutions are polynomials and infinitisemal values arise exhibiting specific patterns if they are natural and thus, the correct dependency graphs show a high degree of independence.
-I'm not sure if there's a name for a paradox that emerges from Simpson's Paradox, used to discover degree of correlation between events in a time series.
+I'm not sure if there's a name for a paradox that emerges from Simpson's Paradox, as used to discover degree of correlation between events in a time series.

 <a name="how-you-like-them-apples" />